mongodb/awscdk-resources-mongodbatlas/API.md

 MongoDB database against which the MongoDB database user authenticates.

 MongoDB database users must provide both a username and authentication database to log into MongoDB.
+Default value is `admin`.

 ---